Cynetics/RRTs/README.md

 # RRTs
 A Bachelor Thesis impelmentation of RRT, RRT* and Informed RRT*.
+The Thesis_Images folder contains all the images that were made in Photoshop.
+These images are free for use.
 # Configuration
 The Algorithms are implemented in Python using the numpy, matplotlib and scipy libraries.
 The base-line algorithms (RRT, RRT* and Informed RRT*) are implemented in Informed_RRT_Star.py, RRT_Star.py and RRT.py respectively.
 The functions that these algorithms share are separated in other files.